Scaevola glutinosa

 Scaevola glutinosa is a species of flowering plant in the family Goodeniaceae.
-It is a small, spreading shrub with fan-shaped blue flowers, toothed, oval-shaped leaves and grows in Queensland.
+It is a small, spreading shrub with fan-shaped blue flowers, toothed, oval-shaped leaves and grows in Queensland, Australia.

 Description

 Scaevola glutinosa is a small, spreading sub-shrub to 70 cm high, sticky stems, soft simple hairs, toothed oval-shaped leaves, sessile, sometimes almost stem-clasping, 21-68 mm long and 6-26 mm wide.
 The blue flowers are in spikes up to 12 cm long, bracts elliptic to egg-shaped, corolla 14-24 mm long, hairy on the outer surface, bearded on the inside and the wings up to 10 mm wide.
 Flowering occurs from February to September and the fruit is cylinder-shaped, 4-6 mm long, wrinkled and covered in soft hairs.

 Taxonomy and naming

 Scaevola glutinosa was first formally described in 1990 by Roger Charles Carolin and the description was published in Telopea.
 The specific epithet (glutinosa) means "sticky".